promi4s/ocelescope/docs/evaluation/plugin.md

 !!! warning

-    When running the Cookiecutter template, always use the default options (press **Enter** for each prompt).
+    When running the Cookiecutter template, always use the default options (press **:material-keyboard-return: Enter** for each prompt).
     This ensures the generated project matches the structure expected in this evaluation.

 ```bash